Khalid Manzoor Butt: Author

 Apart from dozens of research articles published in various journals and magazines, he is author of a book, Child Labor in Human Rights Perspective in 2013 which was published by Sang-e-Meel Publications.

 Honorary secretary Alumni Association

-He is honorary secretary of Pakistan's biggest and most prestigious Alumni Association of Government College University i.e. Old Ravian Union 1996, whose members are spread all over the world who made it a great attraction for aspirants to secure their admission in GCU and become its member for excellence.
+He is a secretary of Pakistan's renown Alumni Association of Government College University i.e. Old Ravian Union 1996.

 Exposure and contributions

 He has travelled various countries as academic and a tourist.
 He participated in different international conferences where he read his papers or chaired the sessions.
 He is a member of or in charge of various committees and boards of Government College University including its Syndicate, Advance Board of studies, deans Committee, Admission Committee, Sports Board, Music and Welfare Society.
 He was instrumental in the establishment of Centre of Excellence China Studies in 2014.
 He is also running Endowment Fund Trust since 2006, established to give finance aid/scholarship to needy & deserving students and for developmental project of Government College University which is a unique and exemplary model and mechanism in all public sector universities of Pakistan.
 Every year, hundreds of needy students are being benefited by the Trust.